Ellesmere Island: Paleontology

 Schei and later Alfred Gabriel Nathorst described the Paleocene-Eocene (ca. 55 Ma) fossil forest in the Stenkul Fiord sediments.
 The Stenkul Fiord site represents a series of deltaic swamp and floodplain forests.
 The trees stood for at least 400 years.
 Individual stumps and stems of >1 m (>3 ft) diameter were abundant, and are identified as Metasequoia and possibly Glyptostrobus.
 Well preserved Pliocene peats containing abundant vertebrate and plant macrofossils characteristic of a boreal forest have been reported from Strathcona Fiord.

 In 2006, University of Chicago paleontologist Neil Shubin and Academy of Natural Sciences paleontologist Ted Daeschler reported the discovery of the fossil of a Paleozoic (ca. 375 Ma) fish, named Tiktaalik roseae, in the former stream beds of Ellesmere Island.
 The fossil exhibits many characteristics of fish, but also indicates a transitional creature that may be a predecessor of amphibians, reptiles, birds, and mammals, including humans.

 In 2011, Jason P. Downs and co-authors described the sarcopterygian Laccognathus embryi from specimens collected from the same locality that Tiktaalik was found.

+Ecology

+The ecosystems of the High Arctic are considered to be young and underdeveloped, having only emerged since the glacial retreat of 8,000 to 6,000 BCE.
+There is a lack of species diversity, with a small number of animal species and short food chains.

+These species have adapted to take advantage of the productive summer while surviving through winter scarcity.
+Zooplankton, for example, grow to a larger body size and produce larger eggs in greater numbers than in other regions.

+Aside from the polar desert conditions of much of the island, there are remarkably productive ecological zones in the arctic oasis of the Lake Hazen area and the polynyas of the island's coastal waters.

 Insect ecology

 Ellesmere Island is noted as being the northernmost occurrence of eusocial insects; specifically, the bumblebee Bombus polaris.
-There is a second species of bumblebee occurring there, Bombus hyperboreus, which is a parasite in the nests of B. polaris.
+There is a second species of bumblebee occurring there, Bombus natvigi, which is a parasite in the nests of B. polaris.

 While non-eusocial, the Arctic woolly bear moth (Gynaephora groenlandica) can also be found at Ellesmere Island.
 While this species generally has a 10-year life cycle, its life is known to extend to up to 14 years at both the Alexandra Fiord lowland and Ellesmere Island.